Leo3213/HP-Probook-450-G6-hackintosh-Ventura-13.2/README.md

     Sleep and Wake

 What doesn't work:

     Fingerprint Reader
-    Itunes movies (its because were using intel onboard graphics)
+    Itunes movies DRM (its because were using intel onboard graphics)

 (THE Wifi-bluetooth CARD WAS REPLACED WITH THE FOLLOWING!)

+    Im going to add the model of the card, a picture of how i actually fit it in the laptop lmao (safe but unorthadox lol), and a link to all the parts i used,

 Thanks to: